donaldkiplagat/Quotes/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.1.

+This web-app was created in order to keep post, keep track and allow users to vote and disvote quotes.Developed during Moringa Core.
+This is Week 1's Independent Project.
+Date: 14st September 2018
+By: Donald Kiplagat
+  background-color: rgba(0,0,0, 0.8);

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.